nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 ![PCAloadings](../figures/PCAloadings.png)

 As we can see do the two components capture different information.
 We already know from the scatterplot that the first component is the one able to separate the conditions/ratings.
 When looking at the loadings of the first component, we get an idea which of the IQMs influence this component the most.
 [Here](https://mriqc.readthedocs.io/en/latest/iqms/t1w.html) is an overview of the different measures, that also tells us if higher or lower values indicate a better quality image.
 E.g., for CJV, lower is better, while for CNR, higher is better.
 This means that component 1 is related to the "badness" of the image, as the polarity of the loadings of CJV and CNR is opposite to the interpretation of their value.

 ### t-SNE

-t-distributed Stochastic Neighbor Embedding (t-SNE) is another dimension reduction technique.
+T-distributed Stochastic Neighbor Embedding (t-SNE) is another dimension reduction technique.
 Unlike PCA, it also captures non-linear relationships.
 It is often used for visualization purposes.
 Let's run t-SNE to get another visualization of the data in latent space:

 ```{code-cell} python